 Emotional signs and symptoms of burnout can include:

-By understanding stage 4 lung cancer prognosis, you can anticipate what you will experience as you navigate the treatment process.
+By understanding stage 4 lung cancer prognosis, you can anticipate what you’ll experience as you navigate the treatment process.

-With preparation, you can be ready to make decisions that will maximize your treatment options and comfort.
+With preparation, you can be ready to make decisions that’ll maximize your treatment options and comfort.